My mom had gastric bypass surgery

 A decision to make yourself contort into the skinny mold, whether that decision is eating more salads, buying a gym membership, or going under the knife, is seen as a positive step towards self-improvement.
-And so, I went with my mother to the numerous support meetings, collected brochure after brochure that began to pile up on our kitchen counter.
-Smiling women, skinny and wearing workout attire, stared back at me as I was eating my cereal.
+And so, I went with my mom to the numerous bariatric support groups and collected brochure after brochure that began to pile up on our kitchen counter.
+Smiling women, skinny and wearing workout attire, stared back at me as I ate my cereal.

 The journey of my mom’s gastric bypass surgery

-My mom was a candidate for surgery among the 30 or so other nearly 40 women in the room that first night of support group.
-As each week passed, there were more and more empty chairs creating a void in the room.
-An echo whispered into everyone’s ears “you could be next.”
-The failures, among the failed, were the ones who weren’t mentally fit enough for the surgery, the ones who were high risk and were doomed to a life of being a fat person, and eating low-fat ice cream sandwiches, and sugar-free pudding.
+My mom was a candidate for gastric bypass surgery among the 30 or so other nearly 40 women in the room that first night of support group.
+As each week passed, more and more empty chairs created a void in the room.
+An echo whispered into everyone’s ears, “you could be next.”
+Among the failures were those who weren’t mentally fit enough for the surgery, those who were high risk and were doomed to a life of being fat and eating low-fat ice cream sandwiches and sugar-free pudding.

 Read more: Do I have body dysmorphia or am I just fat?

-Fear of others: avoiding the uncomfortable questions
+Fear of others: avoiding the uncomfortable questions about gastric bypass surgery

 To her having to admit her failure was too much.
 So, she decided to keep it a secret.
-She swore us to secrecy; no one was to know about this surgery except her children and her husband.
+She swore us to secrecy; no one was to know about the gastric bypass surgery except her children and her husband.
 She wouldn’t even tell her mother.
-The secret was not so hard to keep, she was a stay-at-home mom, so she didn’t have any work-related obligations.
+The secret was not so hard to keep; she was a stay-at-home mom, so she didn’t have any work-related obligations.
 And she just had to successfully avoid her friends until she healed enough to appear normal.

 Mom had gastric bypass: the physical recovery was the hardest part

-I was 16 when she had the surgery, and now, nearly a decade later she still can’t enjoy a carbonated beverage or an ice cream sandwich without almost puking.
+I was 16 when she had the gastric bypass surgery, and now, nearly a decade later, she still can’t enjoy a carbonated beverage or an ice cream sandwich without almost puking.
 But she’s happy.
 I’m glad mom had gastric bypass because it made her feel good about herself again, but I’m saddened we live in a world where she felt like she had to.